GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ## Cleaning up

-After you've finished this guide, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+When you finish this guide, clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 ### Deleting the project